 In addition to or as an alternative to a request for consideration, you can also appeal a denial of a workers’ compensation claim to the trial courts.
 The trial court will ultimately render a judgment on your claim.
 If you file both a request for reconsideration by the commission and a complaint in the trial court, the trial court’s ruling takes precedence over any reconsidered decision by the commissioner.
 If the trial court enters an adverse judgment against you, you have a right of appeal to the Maryland appellate courts.

-Let Our Charles County Workers’ Compensation Lawyer Help
+Let Our Workers’ Compensation Lawyer in Charles County Help

 If you’ve had a workers’ compensation claim denied by your employer, you need an experienced workers’ compensation lawyer who can help you through the complex process of pursuing a workers’ compensation claim with the Workers’ Compensation Commission or with the courts.